 Greg Sander made six saves, including five in the first half, but picked up the loss.
 Logger goalkeeper Chris McDonald made one save to earn the win.

-Offensively, Danny Snelgrow (Sr., Honolulu, Hawaii) had two shots and five other Wildcats had one each.
-Michael Swain (Jr., Clackamas, Ore) had the only on-target shot of the afternoon.
+Offensively, Danny Snelgrow had two shots and five other Wildcats had one each.
+Michael Swain (Sr., Clackamas, Ore.) had the only on-target shot of the afternoon.

 COMING UP: The ‘Cats host their first Northwest Conference opponent Saturday when the George Fox Bruins come to town for a 2:30 p.m. match.